Julianne Hough Spreads Her Legs In Sexy Pose & Talks About Being ‘Not Straight’

 Julianne Hough has been on an eternal quest for self-improvement, something the dancer pursues on a daily basis.
-With this in mind, her latest Instagram upload featured the daring female as she sat in the lotus position.
+With this in mind, her latest Instagram upload featured the daring star as she sat in the lotus position.
 This meant she needed to spread her legs as much as possible.
-After that, she had put her hands behind her back while throwing her head back as far as possible.
+After that, she had put her hands behind her back while throwing her head back as far as she could.

 The former Dancing with the Stars pro seemed to be in ecstasy as she created the difficult pose, which was apparently done so this hard worker could “accept and embrace” her entire body.
-The caption for the social media upload served to explain that Julianne showed herself in this position so that, in part, she could “truly transform” — something she urged others to do.
+The caption for the social media upload explained that Julianne showed herself in this position so that, in part, she could “truly transform” — something she urged others to do.

 After sharing her powerful yet sexy pose, Julianne’s 4.9 million Instagram followers appeared to be in awe.
 Within an hour of uploading, this social media post earned more than 14,000 likes and a growing number of comments, most of them positive.